 The Board of Directors consisted of Mr. Ajit Thomas, Chairman, Mrs. Shanthi Thomas, Executive Director, Mr. A.D.
-Bopana, Mr. F.S.
-Mohan Eddy, as Independent Directors.
-The Board was reconstituted on 30th June 2020 with Mrs. Kavitha Vijay as Independent (Additional) Woman Director and Mr. S. Ganesan, Additional Non-Executive Director.
+Bopana, and Mr. F.S.
+Mohan Eddy as Independent Directors, Mrs. Kavitha Vijay as Independent Woman Director and Mr. S. Ganesan, Non-Executive Director.

 The Board meets at regular intervals to discuss and decide on the Company / business policy and strategy apart from other Board business.
-The Board of Directors met four times during this financial year.
+The Board of Directors met five (5) times during this financial year.
 The details of the Board meetings are given in Corporate Governance report.
 The intervening gap between the meetings was within the period prescribed under the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.